x12q/kotlin-randomizer/README.md

 ```

 ## Overriding the default randomizer altogether
-The default randomizing logic can be override altogether by providing your own `makeRandom` lambda, like this:
+The default randomizing logic can be override altogether by providing your own `makeRandom = ...` lambda, like this:

 ```kotlin
 val i = random<ExampleClass>(